Preserving Privacy in Personalized Models for Distributed Mobile Services: Privacy Leakage from Inversion Attacks

 \subsubsection{Impact of attack type}

-We compare the two proposed attack methods, time-based enumeration and gradient descent, with brute force.
+We compare the two proposed attack methods, time-based enumeration and gradient descent with temperature scaling, with brute force.
 Figure \ref{fig:exp_enum_method} contains an evaluation of the attack methods discussed in Section \ref{sec:attack}.
 As expected, the brute force method performs well, reaching 79.64\% attack accuracy for top-3 predictions.
 Our proposed time-based method performs equivalently to the brute force method with attack accuracy growing as $k$ increases.
 However, the gradient descent method is the least effective at constructing historical mobility patterns with attack accuracy of less than 16\%.
 We hypothesize this is due to the large domain size and discrete nature, instead of continuous, of mobility locations which results in an inaccurate reconstruction of the historical data.

 Despite the similar performance, the brute force and time-based enumeration methods differ substantially in computational complexity.
-The runtime of the brute force method is over 120 times that of the time-based method suggesting that the time-based attack is highly efficient to launch.
-Table \ref{tab:runtime} contains runtimes of the three methods for 100 users.
+The runtime of the brute force method is over 120 times that of the time-based method suggesting that the time-based attack is highly efficient to launch in practical settings.
+Table \ref{tab:runtime} contains runtimes of the three methods.